 Many alternative model configurations were evaluated during model development, but only a subset of these is reported here.
-Several of the bridging steps from the 2021 models to the 2022 preliminary models also represent sensitivity analyses.
-Further, the section below providing likelihood profiles over female M clearly illustrates M as one of the largest uncertainties in this assessment.
-Sensitivity analyses specifically intended to highlight the importance of ongoing research (e.g., whale depredation, maturity curves, etc.) are produced each year as part of the final stock assessment (Stewart and Hicks 2022).
+Several of the bridging steps from the 2024 models to the 2025 preliminary models described here also represent sensitivity analyses.
+The focus of the analyses described below was on model behavior and understanding; sensitivity analyses specifically intended to highlight the importance of ongoing research (e.g., whale depredation, maturity ogives, etc.) are produced each year as part of the final stock assessment (Stewart and Hicks 2025).

-The large differences in the scale of the spawning biomass in the historical period between the two long time series models represent the range of assumptions about the connectivity of the stock via spatial availability (Figure 54).
+The large differences in the scale of the spawning biomass in the historical period between the two long time series models represent importantly differing assumptions about the connectivity of the stock via spatial availability (Figure 50).
 Specifically, domed selectivity for Biological Regions 2 and 3 in the long AAF model implicitly assumes that older fish (located in northern and western areas) were historically less available and therefore not mobile enough to be readily available to those fisheries.
 Conversely, in the coastwide long model the assumption of asymptotic selectivity implies a high degree of availability and therefore connectivity between all geographic components in the population.
 Sensitivity analyses in the 2015 assessment indicted that these two models could be made much more similar by adjusting the degree of domed selectivity (Stewart and Martell 2016).
 The use of both models encompasses the range of uncertainty that exists over this aspect of the historical population dynamics, thus the primary sensitivity in the stock assessment is included in the ensemble results.
-A similar and consistent approach is employed to capture this dimension of uncertainty in the MSE operating models.